karenlmasters/ASTR352JupyterActivities/README.md

    * Two-point correlation functions (tutorial found on Github which works through this statistical method which is often used on LSS): https://github.com/fjaviersanchez/corrfunc_tutorial

  5. [Galaxy Images as Data](https://github.com/karenlmasters/ASTR352JupyterActivities/blob/main/ASTR352_GalaxyImagesAsData.ipynb) - a Notebook in this repository.
 This explores multi-wavelength images of the Centaurus A galaxy using both jpg and fits image files.
+We also did the [StatMorph Tutorial](https://statmorph.readthedocs.io/en/latest/notebooks/tutorial.html) to try out fitting models to galaxy data.

 Useful resources for working with FITS images in python: